dnb-asa/i-need-rest/warzone/README.md

 -   `damage: 15 hp`
 -   `hit chance: 100%`

+Methods

+* Buy - `GET /pistol`
+* Use - `POST /pistol`

 ---

 #### Bandages

 ⛑ Man down!
 Medic! ⛑

 Patch yourself up with some bandages, at the low cost of 1 coin a piece!
+You will need to purchase bandages before using them.
 A bandage will restore your health with +15, which means you can easily patch those bullet wounds.
 However, it won't be enough for a bazooka.
-How evil are your enemies?
+What will your enemies do?

 -   `cost: 1 coin`
 -   `heal: 15 hp`

+Methods:

+* Buy - `GET /bandages`
+* Use - `POST /bandages`

 ---